andrewL72/S.H.-Programming-Challenge-April-2025/README.md

 # S.H.-Programming-Challenge-April-2025

-Programming challenge set forth by S.H. in april of 2025, completed by Andrew Leamy
+Programming challenge set forth by S.H. in April of 2025, completed by Andrew Leamy

 Requires PHP 8 and Composer to be installed on your device to